MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/pva-bot-how-to.md

 1. Verify the **Data Model** version.
 You can choose **Standard** or **Enhanced**.

-# Updating bot in Standard data model site
+## Update the bot in Standard data model site

 1. Go to the [Data workspace](use-data-workspace.md).